 - The outcome of the request.

-Admin activity logs are recorded by default.
+Admin Activity and System Event logs are recorded by default.
 These logs do not count towards your log ingestion quota.

-The following users can view admin activity logs:
+The following users can view Admin Activity and System Event logs:

 - Project owners, editors, and viewers.

 - Users with the Logs Viewer IAM role.

 The following users can view Data Access logs: